apex/up/docs/commands.md

 #### AND Operator

-The `and` operator is implied, and entirely optional to specify.
-Given the following example, you'll end up with `and` injected in-between.
+The `and` operator is implied, and entirely optional to specify, since this is the common case.

+Suppose you have the following example query to show only production errors from a the specified IP address.

 ```
-production error ip = "207.194.38.50"
+production error ip = "207.194.32.30"
 ```

-The query effectively compiles to the following, to show only production errors from a given remote address.
+The parser will inject `and`, effectively compiling to:

 ```
 production and error and ip = "207.194.38.50"